Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 If you follow these trends, then you'll be well on your way towards that one million milestone where the views and money will pour in.

 This is particularly true of most male vloggers due to their viewing demographic.
-Young male and female vloggers generally draw a young, female audience, and you can see why looks play a role.
+Young male and female vloggers generally draw a young, female audience, and you can see how looks might play a role.

 9. Quality Content